 #6 Create A Shaded Spot With Access to Water

-Create a designated area, especially for your pet on a shade with a bucket full of water.
+Create a designated area for your pent in the shade with a bucket full of water.
 Don’t forget that in most cases, when boating, it is hot and your pet, as well as you, need to stay hydrated.
-Your four-legged friend would be happier if they even have a room for them.
+Your four-legged friend would be happier if you even have a room for them.

 #7 Prevent Your Pet From Slipping

 Surface on the decks gets hot and slippery during the summer or when wet.
-Assure that you put a carpet or artificial grass to prevent your pet from slipping over or damage their gentle paws.
+Assure that you put a carpet or artificial grass to prevent your pet from slipping or damaging their gentle paws.

 Pooping is another thing you should think of in advance.
 With cats might be easier to install a litter box in the bathroom or even teach your cat to do their business on the toilet, which might be challenging but not impossible.
 With dogs, you would need to go through more training.
 Ensure you let your dog know that it is okay to poop on a designated area such as artificial grass, on a particular area on board.
-Some owners would even let them do it on the fiberglass on deck, but it is quite gross.
 You can start using artificial grass at home before getting on a yacht because this way, your dog will associate this material with pooping.

 #9 Prevent Seasickness

 Contact your pets’ vet before going onboard about pills for seasickness.
 Cats and dogs also get seasick, just as humans do.
 Some human medications work for them too, but to avoid any complications, talk to your vet first.